cashapp/blip/docs/v1.0/sinks/datadog.md

 # Datadog Sink

+{: .warn }
+Blip works with Datadog, but Datadog does not support or contribute to Blip.

 The datadog sink sends metrics to [Datadog](https://www.datadoghq.com/).

 This sink is an optional replacement for the [Datadog Agent for MySQL](https://docs.datadoghq.com/integrations/mysql/).